WeiqunPengLab/IRTools/README.md

 | AAAS:012 | chr12:53702133-53702218 | 1 | 0 | 4 | 0.111111111111 |
 | AAGAB:007 | chr15:67496486-67500899 | 0 | 1 | 5 | 0.0909090909091 |

-3\. `NAME.quant.IRC.junctions.txt` is the quantification of intron retention coefficient for all exon-intron junctions from RNA-Seq library ALTFILE.
+3\. `NAME.quant.IRC.junctions.txt` is the quantification of intron retention coefficient for all exon-intron junctions from RNA-Seq library SAMPLELIB.

 The file format is as follows.